Saha3834/Soil-Microbiome-Abundance-/README.md

-# SoilMind: Leakage-Aware Soil Microbial Abundance Benchmark
+# A Leakage-Aware Soil Microbial Abundance Benchmark

 This repository contains a reproducible machine learning benchmark for predicting soil microbial abundance from integrated ecological data.
 The project focuses on **leakage-aware feature governance** and **spatial/temporal transfer evaluation**, rather than only reporting random train-test performance.